-Given the challenges of the Covid crisis, it was pleasing to report that the Group improved both Turnover and profit margins on the prior year, which along with closer control over the overheads delivered a healthy improvement in net trading profits.
+Given the inflationary challenges in the last 12 months, it was pleasing to report that the Group improved both turnover and trading gross profit margins on the prior year, and although we suffered pressure on salaries, with closer control over the other overheads we delivered a comparable level in trading profits to the prior year.

-Overall Group turnover was up on last year 11% (2021: Flat) at £21.5m (2021: £19.3m).
+Overall Group turnover was up on last year 18% (2022: 11%) at £25.4m (2022: £21.5m).

-At an adjusted level, EBITDA was in line with last year at £1.8m (2021 increased by 40%) (2021: £1.8m).
+At an adjusted level, EBITDA was in line with last year at £1.8m (2022: £1.8m).

 In February 2020 the Group disposed of its subsidiary Touchstone (C.I.)
-Limited, and entered an earn-out period that finished in September 2020, which resulted in an additional consideration of £4.9m, settled partly cash and partly financial instruments (see note 11).
-This disposal generated a final net profit on disposal of £17.2m (of which £4.5m was recognised in 2021 and 12.7m was recognised in 2020).
+Limited (TCI), and which resulted in cash consideration and financial instruments in the new company Redwood Holdco Limited (see note 11).
+Redwood Holdco Limited (trading as 'Trustquay') was disposed of in a sale to HG Capital in November 2022.
+This resulted in a further profit for Touchstone on the retained investment of £6.1m.
+The total net profit on disposal since first selling TCI was therefore £23.3m (of which £4.5m was recognised in 2021 and £12.7m was recognised in 2020) in addition rolled up interest on preference shares and loan notes of £1.2m was received at the point of sale.
 For further details see note 11.
-All of the above figures do not include results from the discontinued operations.